Saturday, June 18, 2011

 300 RUPEES

 That said, I had 300 Indian rupees in my pocket.
 That’s a measly US $6.70, a speck from the declarable amount of $10,000 in US money or its equivalent in local currency.
-This rule is quite universal in every border crossing.
-Carrying an amount less than what I mentioned is never a felony because you have to show any legitimate immigration counter that you indeed have the means to feed yourself while visiting their country.
+This rule is quite universal in most border crossings.
+Carrying an amount less than what I mentioned is never a felony.
+After all, you have to show any legitimate immigration counter that you have adequate funds to feed yourself while visiting their country.
 Some quarters even require that you show your money before entry.

 DEPARTURE

-Next day, I was awake as early as 3AM.
-I had a nightmare set in a war zone.
-Was it the shape of things to come?
-My hotel arranged a rickshaw to take me to the bus station for a measly 5 taka ($0.06 or PhP2.70).
-I held on to my one-way bus ticket worth 900 taka ($12 or PhP531.50).
-Had I flown, it would have cost me $90 through Biman Airlines, Bangladesh’s flag carrier.
-Dhaka is a mere 90 kilometers from the Benapole-Haridaspur border, then you have to further travel west - 320 kilometers from the Haridaspur border onward to Kolkata.
-With a distance covering 410 kilometers, most people use the long-distance A/C bus services that run between Dhaka and Kolkata and vice versa, with a change of bus at the border.
-That is a few hours between two countries.
-And not too much of a wait as the 287 kilometer train travel between Paris and Luxembourg.
+I got my one-way bus ticket worth 900 taka ($12 or PhP531.50).
+Had I flown, it would have set me back by $90 on Biman Airlines, the Bangladeshi flag carrier.
+Dhaka is a mere 90 kilometers from the Benapole-Haridaspur border, then you travel further west - 320 kilometers from the Haridaspur border onward to Kolkata.
+With a distance covering 410 kilometers, most people use the long-distance A/C bus services that run between Dhaka and Kolkata and vice versa, changing buses at the border.
+That is a few hours of transit between two countries.
+And not too much of a wait not dissimilar to a 287 kilometer train ride between Paris and Luxembourg.

 IMMIGRATION FORMS